Saving for a childValuable gift for the future

 Saving for a child requires opening a current account for the child to which both the child and the guardians have access rights.
 To open the account, the child’s personal identity code and name are needed.
 If the child is a minor, consent from both guardians is needed.
 Please note that you cannot open an account for an unborn child.

-Before any funds and other investment products can be bought, the guardians must accept the OP Savings and Investments Agreement and the opening of Basic Custody for their child.
+Before any funds and other investment products can be bought, the guardians must accept the OP Savings and Investments Agreement and the opening of custody for their child.
 The most convenient way to start saving is on our service.
 Then we will send you the agreement for your approval through our Electronic Signature Service.

 If you like, you can also book an appointment for an online meeting or at a bank branch to go through your options.
 If the guardians are unable to make the meeting together, we recommend one of them sending a consent with a power of attorney over the eServices for the opening of the child's account and the starting of the saving.
 The guardian present at the meeting can then activate the services for the minor on their own.